 - 5. In the Start Real-Time Data Acquisition dialog box, click Start. - A. If you selected Begin archiving data immediately or Begin archiving data when 'Start Archiving' command is sent above, and selected Prompt for Header Information in the Header Form setup (Configure Outputs), the Header Information dialog box appears.
-Fill in the desired header and click OK. - B. If you set up a water sampler in Configure Inputs, SEASAVE sends a Reset command to the water sampler (equivalent to pushing the Reset button on the Deck Unit), and waits up to 60 seconds for confirmation.
-If confirmation is not received, verify that: - Deck Unit power is on. - There are connections between the computer ports and Deck Unit SBE 11 Interface and Modem Channel. - The communication settings and COM Ports selected on the Serial Ports tab in Configure Inputs are correct. - C. If you selected NMEA position data added in the .con file, SEASAVE initializes NMEA communications. - D. If you selected Check Scan Length in the Options menu, SEASAVE checks the .con file to verify that the scan length defined by the .con file matches the instrument (i.e., number of sensors, inclusion of NMEA and/or Surface PAR is as defined in the .con file).
-If a Scan length error appears, verify that: - You are using the correct .con file. - The .con file has been updated as necessary if you added or deleted sensors, added or deleted NMEA or Surface PAR inputs, etc. - E. SEASAVE sends a message: Waiting for data . . .
-SEASAVE will time out if data is not received from the Deck Unit within Timeout in seconds at startup. - F. The data starts appearing in the screen displays.
+Fill in the desired header and click OK. - B. If you set up a water sampler in Configure Inputs, Seasave sends a Reset command to the water sampler (equivalent to pushing the Reset button on the Deck Unit), and waits up to 60 seconds for confirmation.
+If confirmation is not received, verify that: - Deck Unit power is on. - There are connections between the computer ports and Deck Unit SBE 11 Interface and Modem Channel. - The communication settings and COM Ports selected on the Serial Ports tab in Configure Inputs are correct. - C. If you selected NMEA position data added in the .xmlcon or .con file, Seasave initializes NMEA communications. - D. Seasave sends AddSPAR=Y or AddSPAR=N, based on your select of Surface PAR voltage added in the .xmlcon or .con file - E. If you selected Check Scan Length in the Options menu, Seasave checks the .xmlcon or .con file to verify that the scan length defined by the file matches the instrument (i.e., number of sensors, inclusion of NMEA and/or Surface PAR is as defined in the .xmlcon or .con file).
+If a Scan length error appears, verify that: - You are using the correct .xmlcon or .con file. - The .xmlcon or .con file has been updated as necessary if you added or deleted sensors, added or deleted NMEA or Surface PAR inputs, etc. - F. Seasave sends a message: Waiting for data...
+Seasave will time out if data is not received from the Deck Unit within Timeout in seconds at startup. - G. The data starts appearing in the screen displays.